What to Do After Having Unprotected Sex—Or If the Condom Breaks

 If your period is more than a week late, take a pregnancy test.

 - The morning after is also a good time to consider your future birth control options.
-For a better idea of your options, here are 12 Types of Birth Control.
+For a better idea of your options, here are some birth control options to explore.

 - Emergency contraception can have side effects and may or may not prevent pregnancy, so don’t rely on this type of birth control as regular after-the-fact protection.